this is radio nowhere.

 You're funding quality independent journalism.
 Every dollar is going to fund this project.
 I will pay photographers and I hope to hire someone to help edit.

-The exception is for historical, evergreen pieces (like Three Minute Record or historical show recaps) that will be made public later.
+The exception is for historical, evergreen pieces (like Three Minute Record or historical show recaps) that may be made public later in some fashion.
 This allows my work to continue to be in service of the Springsteen community at large while still providing value for subscribers.
 There's a lot of bad information out there and AI is not helping improve that.

 Live recordings: Live archive shows that have NOT been officially released will include show downloads in mp3 format that are available for subscribers only.
 Those download links will go away (or will be paywalled) once a piece has been opened to the public.